2017 – SEPTEMBER: Import and Export of Small Molecules for Biocatalysis

 “The best part of the event was the ability to communicate openly and honestly regarding current challenges faced by both academics and industry.
 For instance, it was beneficial to discuss some discrepancies between the focus of academic research in contrast with the current limitations in industrial settings”

 We then heard from Reuben Carr, Ingenza, about ‘Transitioning from feasibility to commercial viability in sustainable biobased chemical manufacturing’.
-Gray Black, Northumbria University then spoke about the ‘Functionalisation of cyclic ketones’.
+Gary Black, Northumbria University then spoke about the ‘Functionalisation of cyclic ketones’.

 Ian Archer, IBioIC, spoke about current funding opportunities available in Industrial Biotechnology and Bioenergy.